Skip to main content

 Independent Learning at Key Stage 4

-Pupils should should spend 30 minutes on self-quizzing and 1 hour on their online work per session.
-Core subjects are studied weekly, and Options subjects fortnightly.
+Pupils should should spend 30 minutes on Carousel and 30 minutes on their work per subject, per session.

 Key Stage 4 (Years 10 and 11) Timetable